“DSC_0263”by sacratomato_hr is licensed under CC BY-SA 2.0

 Truck Bed Bike Racks

 A truck bed bike rack attaches to the bed of a pickup truck to hold bikes.
-There are a couple different styles to choose from depending on your situation.
+There are a couple of different styles to choose from depending on your situation.
 Some truck bed racks attach to the bed rails on the truck to hold several bikes, although this takes up a lot of space.

 If you’re trying to save space, you can use a tailgate bike carrier that allows you to mount bikes on top of the tailgate.
 This saves space and can sometimes hold up to 7 bikes.